China Merchants Group: Notable subsidiaries

+Notable projects

 Port of Djibouti

 Controversy surrounds the way in which CMG acquired the 23.5% stake in the Doraleh terminal.
 CMG was sold the stake after Djibouti's government seized the facilities from Dubai-based port operator DP World, co-manager of the facilities since a concession agreement in 2004.
 One year later, CMG got authorization to construct another port facility, the Doraleh multi-purpose port located within the Chinese military support base.
 This coincided with Djibouti and CMG establishing the International Free Trade Zone.

 In 2018, Djibouti terminated DP World's concession rights, nationalized its shares in the terminal and handed them on to China Merchants Group.
 Although the Djibouti government has stated it alone controls the port, media reports indicate that CMG is directing day-to-day activities.

 DP World sued CMG in 2019 in Hong Kong for allegedly causing Djibouti to revoke its concession rights.
 The London Court of International Arbitration ruled in 2020 that Djibouti's actions constituted a breach of contract and ordered Djibouti to return the concession to DP World, but the country rejected the ruling.
 Thus far, there have been seven rulings in DP World's favor in the matter, most recently in July 2021, all of which have been rejected by the Djibouti government.

 Hambantota Port development

+CMG's development of Sri Lanka's Hambantota port is considered part of the Belt and Road Initiative.
+Proposals for developing port preceded the BRI, however.
+The Sri Lankan government proposed the project, and contracted with CMG to develop it in 2010.

-In 2017, Sri Lanka approved an agreement with CMG regarding the Hambantota port, according to which the company would take a majority stake in the port.
+In 2017, Sri Lanka approved an agreement with CMG regarding the Hambantota port, according to which the company would take a majority stake in the port, in exchange for debt forgiveness.
 This had caused concern that the facilities could be used for Chinese military vessels and that such a large-scale transfer of land could adversely impact Sri Lanka's national sovereignty.

-In the years since, the port has been referred to as a "Chinese colony" by critics and an example of China's "debt diplomacy", because CMG provided $1.1 billion in funds to the highly indebted government for the port in exchange for an 85% stake and a 99-year lease.
+As of 2018, the port was being referred to as a "Chinese colony" by critics and described by them as "debt diplomacy", because CMG provided $1.1 billion in funds to the highly indebted government for the port in exchange for an 85% stake and a 99-year lease.
 This allowed China to gain a geostrategic foothold in close proximity to India, one of its main rivals in the Indo-Pacific, India, as well as to important commerce and military waterways.